Hubble Space Telescope

 Hubble features a 2.4 m mirror, and its five main instruments observe in the ultraviolet, visible, and near-infrared regions of the electromagnetic spectrum.
 Hubble's orbit outside the distortion of Earth's atmosphere allows it to capture extremely high-resolution images with substantially lower background light than ground-based telescopes.
 It has recorded some of the most detailed visible light images, allowing a deep view into space.
 Many Hubble observations have led to breakthroughs in astrophysics, such as determining the rate of expansion of the universe.

-Space telescopes were proposed as early as 1923, and the Hubble telescope was funded and built in the 1970s by the United States space agency NASA with contributions from the European Space Agency.
+The Hubble Space Telescope was funded and built in the 1970s by NASA with contributions from the European Space Agency.
 Its intended launch was in 1983, but the project was beset by technical delays, budget problems, and the 1986 Challenger disaster.
-Hubble was finally launched in 1990, but its main mirror had been ground incorrectly, resulting in spherical aberration that compromised the telescope's capabilities.
-The optics were corrected to their intended quality by a servicing mission in 1993.
+Hubble was launched on STS-31 in 1990, but its main mirror had been ground incorrectly, resulting in spherical aberration that compromised the telescope's capabilities.
+The optics were corrected to their intended quality by a servicing mission, STS-61, in 1993.

 Hubble is the only telescope designed to be maintained in space by astronauts.
-Five Space Shuttle missions have repaired, upgraded, and replaced systems on the telescope, including all five of the main instruments.
+Five Space Shuttle missions repaired, upgraded, and replaced systems on the telescope, including all five of the main instruments.
 The fifth mission was initially canceled on safety grounds following the Columbia disaster (2003), but after NASA administrator Michael D. Griffin approved it, the servicing mission was completed in 2009.
-Hubble completed 30 years of operation in April 2020 and is predicted to last until 2030–2040.
+Hubble completed 30 years of operation in April 2020 and is predicted to last until 2030 to 2040.

-Hubble forms the visible light component of NASA's Great Observatories program, along with the Compton Gamma Ray Observatory, the Chandra X-ray Observatory, and the Spitzer Space Telescope (which covers the infrared bands).
+Hubble is the visible light telescope in NASA's Great Observatories program; other parts of the spectrum are covered by the Compton Gamma Ray Observatory, the Chandra X-ray Observatory, and the Spitzer Space Telescope (which covers the infrared bands).

 The mid-IR-to-visible band successor to the Hubble telescope is the James Webb Space Telescope (JWST), which was launched on December 25, 2021, with the Nancy Grace Roman Space Telescope due to follow in 2027.